-Dengue fever is an infection caused by dengue viruses, mosquitoes are mere carrier of these lethal disease.
-The mosquitoes Aedes aegypti and Aedes albopictus play a vital role in transmission of dengue infection.
+Dengue fever is an infection caused by dengue viruses, mosquitoes act as carrier of these lethal disease.
+The female mosquitoes Aedes aegypti and Aedes albopictus play a vital role in transmission of dengue infection.
 The fever or the infection is transmitted through the mosquito bite.
 The dengue virus known as DENV belongs to the family of flaviviridae, genus flavivirus.

 Who Is At Risk Of Dengue Fever?

 Dengue fever can affect anyone, however, people with low immunity are always at a greater risk.
-People travelling to tropical regions or areas where mosquito borne infections and exposure to dengue virus is high are also at an increased risk.
-It is believed that people who have had a previous dengue infection may develop immunity towards that particular subtype of virus but also increases the risk of dengue haemorrhagic fever , if it recurs.
+People travelling to tropical regions, where mosquito borne infections and exposure to dengue virus is high are also at an increased risk.
+It is believed that people who have had a previous dengue infection may develop immunity towards that particular subtype of virus.
+But, on reoccurence can lead to dengue hemorrhagic fever..

 What Are The Symptoms Of Dengue Fever?